Dumb4Codes/Basic-Recursion/README.md

 ### 3. Palindrome Checker

 The PalindromeChecker.java class checks whether a given string is a palindrome or not.
 Modify the string you want to check in the code and run the program.

+## Contributing

+Contributions are welcome!
+If you want to add new content, improve existing documentation, or fix issues, please follow these steps:

+1. Fork the repository.
+2. Create a new branch: `git checkout -b feature/your-feature`.
+3. Make your changes and commit them: `git commit -m 'Add your feature'`.
+4. Push to the branch: `git push origin feature/your-feature`.
+5. Create a pull request.

+Happy learning and coding!